グローバルナビゲーションへ

 Between the Seasons

 Spring, summer, fall, winter, and the rainy season known as “tsuyu.”
 Each of these five seasons brings its own element of charm to the Saihoji grounds, but there are no clear boundaries between them.
 The seasons shift slowly, changing the face of the temple from day to day.
-There are days during the rainy season when the weather is so sunny that you would think it was the peak of summer, and just when you think the spring has come, a blistering, cold wind suddenly sweeps across the gardens.
+There are days during the rainy season when the weather is so sunny that you would think it was the height of summer, and just when it seems that spring has come, a blistering, cold wind suddenly sweeps across the gardens.
 And sometimes the cherry trees misread the seasons, opening their blossoms in the fall instead of the spring.

 Saihoji talks about “five seasons” to express the temple’s wish for people to appreciate the ambiguous moments that cannot be neatly encapsulated within the conventional four seasons.
 The gardens might not meet the expectations you had for the season, but the temple hopes that instead of judging nature and the garden as “good” or “bad,” you will be able to enjoy the garden as it is and feel that you were meant to encounter it in that way and in that moment.